Goodness of fit by Neyman-Pearson testing: Classifier-inspired NPLM variants

 The ratio between the likelihoods is a standard measure of the relative fit quality of two hypotheses.
-Hence, the NPLM choice of the likelihood ratio test statistics $t_{\textsc{lr}}$ in eq.~(\ref{eq:mlr}) is very natural or even obliged from the perspective of a Neyman--Pearson test.
+Hence, the NPLM choice of the likelihood ratio test statistics $t_{\textsc{lr}}$ in Eq.~(\ref{eq:mlr}) is very natural or even obliged from the perspective of a Neyman--Pearson test.
 From the viewpoint of classification instead, this choice is highly unnatural as emphasised in Section~\ref{NPLMcb}.
-We evaluate its impact on the performances by studying a number of NPLM variants that employ different test statistics variables to be evaluated on the trained classifier.
-We will consider variables that are either standard metrics for classification performances, or standard test statistics variables for one-dimensional GoF methods as in Friedman's proposal~\cite{Friedman:2003id}.
-These variables and their performances are discussed in the next two sections in turn.
-In all cases, we proceed like in the baseline NPLM method with in-sample evaluation of the test statistics and the habitual selection of hyper-parameters for a direct assessment of the effect of the choice of the test statistics on the performances.
+We evaluate its impact on the performance by studying a number of NPLM variants that employ different test statistics to be evaluated on the trained classifier.
+We will consider variables that are either standard metrics for classification performance, or standard test statistics for one-dimensional GoF methods as in Friedman's proposal~\cite{Friedman:2003id}.
+These variables and their performance are discussed in the next two sections in turn.
+In all cases, we proceed like in the baseline NPLM method with in-sample evaluation of the test statistics and the default selection of hyper-parameters for a direct assessment of the effect of the choice of the test statistics on the performance.